 Right after, we went to Kiyomizu-dera, one of Japan’s holiest, most sacred Buddhist temples.
 It is said that there should be NO buildings in Kyoto with its height surpassing Kiyomizu-dera.
 Because of that, you can see the impressive Kyoto skyline from the temple.

 As we descended from Kiyomizu-dera, we went through some ancient roads, and two of them are pretty famous: Ninenzaka (2-years Hill) and Sannenzaka (3-years Hill).
 According to local lore, be mindful when walking on these two roads because if you slip or fall, the ghosts on the road pull you to join them in the afterlife.
 Slipped or fell on Ninenzaka means you will die within two years, and slipped or fell on Sannenzaka means you will die within three years.
-I know some folks who feel compelled to test the lore ? (certainly not me, though!)
-Within these two roads is a five-story pagoda older than Kyoto itself: T?-ji.
+I know some folks who feel compelled to test the lore (certainly not me, though!)
+Within these two roads is a five-story pagoda older than Kyoto itself: Yasaka-no-to (八坂の塔)

 Tokyo, May 2 – 4